Pierre E. Biscaye

 PhD Candidate in Agricultural & Resource Economics | University of California at Berkeley

+I am a PhD candidate on the 2023-2024 job market.
 My dissertation explores how natural disasters affect livelihood decisions over time in different countries in Africa.
-My Job Market Paper analyzes the relationship between agricultural shocks and conflict in the short and long term using data on locust swarms and conflict events across African and Arabian Peninsula.
+My Job Market Paper analyzes the long-term effects of agricultural shocks on the risk of violent conflict using data on locust swarms and conflict events across Africa and the Arabian Peninsula.

-I have a Master's of Public Administration with a concentration on International Development from the University of Washington Evans School, and a BA in International Studies from Whitworth University.
+I have a Master's of Public Administration with a concentration on International Development from the University of Washington Evans School and a BA in International Studies from Whitworth University.
 I was a Research & Strategic Initiatives Manager at the Evans School Policy Analysis & Research Group (EPAR), and before that worked for non-profit organizations on projects in East and West Africa.
 I have worked in Burkina Faso, Burundi, Ghana, Kenya, Malawi, and Tanzania on a variety of development projects, and growing up lived for 10 years in Morocco, Mauritania, Senegal, and Cambodia.

 CV Click here to view my CV